Azure/business-process-automation/README.md

 ![](images/sample_output_call_center_mining.png.png)

 ## Currently Included Services
-The current release allows you to build pipelines from multiple Cognitives Services, Azure Machine Learning Endpoints, even HuggingFace models.
+The current release of BPA allows you to build pipelines from multiple Cognitives Services, Azure Machine Learning Endpoints, and even Hugging Face models.
 New Services and Features are continuously being released.
 Please refer to each Service's documentation for the latest reference.

 ### Available Services
 - Azure Cognitive Services